A new approach for the analysis of evolution partial differential equations on a finite interval: The Linearized K d V Equation

-which is of the same type as problem \eqref{neg-hl-kdv-y} above and hence, as previously noted, can be estimated via the results of \cite{amo2025}.
+which is of the same type as problem \eqref{neg-hl-kdv-y} above and hence, as previously noted, can be estimated via the results of \cite{amo2026}.

 In view of the decomposition \eqref{sup-kdv-i}, the reduced interval problem~\eqref{fi-kdv-red} --- and, in turn, the full interval problem~\eqref{fi-kdv} --- can be estimated through the corresponding analysis of positive half-line problems, specifically the first problem in \eqref{vw-hllr-i} and the problems \eqref{neg-hl-kdv-y} and \eqref{hlr-kdv-trans}.
-Therefore, as in the case of the heat equation, \textbf{the independent study of the linear KdV equation and its nonlinear counterparts on the finite interval $(0,\ell)$ becomes obsolete in light of the analysis of the corresponding problem on the half-line $(0, \infty)$.} However, in order for the formal decomposition \eqref{sup-kdv-i} to be made rigorous, one must prove that there indeed exist functions $a, b$ satisfying the required conditions \eqref{abc-cond}.
+Therefore, as in the case of the heat equation, \textit{the study of the linearized KdV equation and its nonlinear counterparts on the finite interval can be carried through the corresponding analysis on the half-line.} However, in order for the formal decomposition \eqref{sup-kdv-i} to be made rigorous, one must prove that there indeed exist functions $a, b$ satisfying the required conditions \eqref{abc-cond}.

-In this connection, we mention that the positive half-line problem in \eqref{vw-hllr-i}, which involves the standard (positive-sign) linear KdV equation, was studied in the works \cite{bsz2002, ck2002, h2005, fhm2016} and was recently revisited in~\cite{amo2024} in a more general context.
-On the other hand, to the best of our knowledge, the problems \eqref{neg-hl-kdv-y} and~\eqref{hlr-kdv-trans} for the negative-sign KdV equation had not been considered prior to the work \cite{amo2025}.
+In this connection, we mention that the positive half-line problem in \eqref{vw-hllr-i}, which involves the standard (positive-sign) linearized KdV equation, was studied in the works \cite{bsz2002, ck2002, h2005, fhm2016} and was recently revisited in~\cite{amo2024} in a more general context.
+On the other hand, the problems \eqref{neg-hl-kdv-y} and~\eqref{hlr-kdv-trans} for the negative-sign KdV equation were considered in \cite{h2006,fam2007} and, very recently, in \cite{amo2026}.